 Science and the Bible: The Framework View

-Although the Framework View has existed for almost ninety years and I’ve been familiar with the main idea since the mid-1980s, I didn’t know it even had a name until just a few years ago.
+Although the Framework View has existed longer than a century and I’ve been familiar with the main idea since the mid-1980s, I didn’t know it even had a name until just a few years ago.
 The circumstances in which I learned it add some real-world flavor to a discussion that might already seem a bit too abstract for some readers, so I’ll tell you about it.
 I was in Manhattan, Kansas, for a few days, lecturing at Kansas State University, when I received an invitation to walk literally across the street and visit a class at Manhattan Christian College—a combination of words that may seem somewhat humorous, given that there is no Wall Street or Broadway anywhere in town.
 The students had on their desks copies of this book: The G3N3S1S Debate: Three Views on the Days of Creation.
 According to the front cover, three views on origins were presented inside, with the final one being “The Framework View,” written by Lee Irons and the late Meredith Kline.
 Not recognizing the term, I asked if I could look at the book, whereupon I realized that something I’d been telling students about for many years actually had a name.

 No Football Coaches